 Tutorial: Create a chat app with Azure Web PubSub service

-In Publish and subscribe message tutorial, you've learned the basics of publishing and subscribing messages with Azure Web PubSub.
-In this tutorial, you'll learn the event system of Azure Web PubSub so use it to build a complete web application with real-time communication functionality.
+In Publish and subscribe message tutorial, you learn the basics of publishing and subscribing messages with Azure Web PubSub.
+In this tutorial, you learn the event system of Azure Web PubSub and use it to build a complete web application with real-time communication functionality.

 In this tutorial, you learn how to: